-I share a counselling practice in Stanstead Abbotts and Kings Cross London.
+I share a counselling practice in Stanstead Abbotts Hertfordshire.
 Stanstead Abbotts is within easy reach of Ware, Hertford, Broxbourne, Great Amwell, Hoddesdon, Cheshunt, Harlow, Roydon.
-It is five minutes walk from St Margarets overground station (Liverpool Street to Hertford East line).There is ample free parking.
+It is five minutes walk from St Margarets overground station (Liverpool Street to Hertford East line).There is ample free parking on site.

-I also work in an NHS funded counselling service at a woman’s centre in London and have worked as a voluntary counsellor for the Road Victims Trust, additionally I am a trained facilitator of the Freedom Programme.
+I have also worked in an NHS funded counselling service at a woman’s centre in London and as a voluntary counsellor for the Road Victims Trust, additionally I am a trained facilitator of the Freedom Programme.
 I have a wide range of experience which includes working with trauma, bereavement, domestic and childhood abuse, relationship difficulties, pregnancy issues, eating disorders, chronic illness, depression and anxiety.
 These may be things you would like to talk to me about, however, there may be a less apparent problem e.g. low self esteem, feeling gloomy and or confused, sad or dissatisfied with life in general, yet you can’t quite put your finger on what it is that’s bothering you.
 Any one of these problems can affect your well being and progress in your personal and professional life.

 What to expect in your first session

 We are all unique, complex individuals and I tailor my approach to meet your needs.
 An initial session (sometimes called an assessment) gives us both the opportunity to talk about what is troubling you.
 It can be transformative to talk through problems in times of crisis or emotional distress but taking that first step may feel daunting.
 I have first-hand experience of what this feels like as part of my rigorous training I spent several years in personal therapy.

 The initial assessment lasts for approximately one hour and allows us to consider whether this type of counselling is best suited to your needs.
 Attending an assessment places you under no obligation to attend further sessions.
 Whilst I am an experienced counsellor there maybe circumstances where we both feel that you need to be referred to another agency and I will assist you in this process.
 All communication between us will be treated with the utmost confidentiality.